bro-geo/Geotecnical-Data-Explorer/README.md

 <h2> Geotecnical Data Explorer </h2>
+<h3> Experimental Plugin - User has to dowloand and copile the necessary libraries </h3>
 <p>A QGIS plugin that allow to explore data from the geotechnical database implemented by pggeotec PostgreSQL extension.
-This plugin is also part of the thesis that will be presented in Geotechnical Pós Graduation Program in UnB with the preliminar title: "Banco tridimensional de dados geotécnicos"</p>
+This plugin is also part of the thesis that will be presented in Geotechnical Pós Graduation Program in UnB with the preliminar title: "Banco de dados geotécnicos tridimensionais (BDGT)"</p>
 <h3> Dependent resources </h3>
 <ul>
-                    <li>Postgres v11.7 + Postgis 3.0.0 (Have to be instaled in de default path.)</li>
-                    <li>Qgis v3.10.2-A Corunã</li>
+                    <li>Qgis v3.10.2-A Corunã or better (Tested on 3.16 and 3.24)</li>
                     <li>Python 3.7 - Library: </li>
                     <ul>
                         <div id="python-modules">